F1: Charles Leclerc gives Ferrari home victory at Italian Grand Prix | DW | 08.09.2019

 The last time a Ferrari driver won at home in Monza was 2010, but talented 21-year-old Charles Leclerc changed all that with a strong drive.
 His teammate Sebastian Vettel had another tough day, though.

 The Ferrari driver sealed a memorable home victory at Monza, holding off an immense amount of pressure from Lewis Hamilton and Valtteri Bottas throughout the race.
-All three drivers made errors, notably when braking into the chicanes, but no one could take advantage.
+All three drivers made errors, notably when braking into the chicanes, and those small errors proved costly in a tight race.

 "I've never been so tired," said Leclerc afterwards.
 "This is a dream come true.
 The win in Spa was a dream, but to do it here was an even bigger dream.
 Thank you."

 Hamilton admitted both during the race and afterwards that Leclerc was just faster on the day.
 The Briton applied a lot of early pressure, but eventually his medium tires prevented him from making a last push.
-Teammate Bottas had the chance to do so, but locked up at key times and eventually ran out of laps.
+Teammate Bottas had the chance to do so, but locked up at key times before running out of laps.

-When Fernando Alonso won in Monza for Ferrari back in 2010, Leclerc was just 12 years old.
+When Fernando Alonso won in Italy for Ferrari back in 2010, Leclerc was just 12 years old.
 Fast forward to 2019, and it's Leclerc standing on top of the podium.
-The Monegasque did extremely well to hold off Hamilton, keep his nerve and, for the most part, prevent braking too soon into the chicane.
+The Monegasque did extremely well to hold off Hamilton, keep his nerve and, for the most part, prevent braking too soon into the chicanes.

 The victory lifts Leclerc 13 points ahead of Sebastian Vettel in the drivers' standings.
-Vettel had a day to forget, suffering a time penalty that saw him finish 13th.
-In truth, it was a nightmare weekend for the German who was left frustrated after a chaotic qualifying.
+Vettel had a day to forget, suffering a 10-second stop-and-go penalty that saw him finish 13th.
+"It was a good day for the team but not one for me," Vettel said afterwards.
+In truth, it was a nightmare weekend forthe German who was left frustrated after a chaotic qualifying session.

 Hamilton still leads, 63 points ahead of Mercedes teammate Bottas, with seven races to go.
 The drivers have a small break before racing continues in Singapore on September 20.